HackYourFuture/presentation-module/README.md

 This ‘mini-module’ is divided into two weeks.
 For this module, you will have link up to one of your classmates and work in duos.

 ## Homework:
 The next two weeks you will have home work assignments.
-The deadlines are the same as week 1 and week 2 of your JS homework.
+The deadlines are the same as week 2 and week 3 of your Browsers-module homework.

 The homework of week 1 can be found [here](https://github.com/HackYourFuture/presentation-module/blob/main/week1.md).